Micro Switch SC, CT and ST Series

 - Silent Tactile: capacitive and contact membrane keyboards, using rubber domes instead of snap action springs

 SC and CT are both click-tactile designs, using a snap action stacked-spring assembly.
-ST superseded both series, offering quiet operation.
+ST superseded both series, offering quiet tactile operation.
+However, at least two SC Series keyboards have been reported to be linear, and photos of one of these suggests that the linear feel was achieved by splitting the snap-action bar into two fingers.

-As originally introduced, SC and CT Series appear to have used tall plunger modules.
-This can be seen in the August 1981 advertisement in Computer Design; the SC10075 listing on eBay shows a plunger module very similar in profile to that shown in the advertisement.
+As originally introduced, SC and CT Series used tall actuator modules.
+This can be seen in the August 1981 advertisement in Computer Design and in some Symbolics 364000 keyboards, the only keyboard model ever discovered that used the original tall SC actuators.
+The SC10075 listing on eBay is for replacement tall actuators.
 It appears that the low-profile version was introduced almost as soon as the series came out; low-profile SC and CT are confirmed as early as March 1981 in Electronic Design magazine, in a photograph that appears to show the full height and low-profile versions side by side.
+The DIN compliant actuators shortened the plunger barrel and the plunger, and switched to a slot mount instead of a post mount.
+Keycaps are not interchangeable between the two styles.

-An engineering prototype 63SC35-1 with ICs dated from 1979 and 1980 is currently the oldest known example.
-SC Series is very rare, with a 1984 ITT Courier 1700 keyboard being the only documented production example.
+An engineering prototype 63SC35-1 with ICs dated from 1979 and 1980 is currently the oldest known example, although it is likely to have been assembled in 1981 (it seems to be DIN-compliant).
+SC Series is rare, with few documented examples.
 ST Series is more common, with production spanning at least the range of 1984–1991 based on documented examples and the 1984 advertisement in Computer Design magazine introducing it as a new series.
 CT keyboards have yet to be encountered.

 |US 4604509||Elastomeric push button return element for providing enhanced tactile feedback||1985-02-01||1986-08-05||ST|